This story was published on November 29, 2021 and updated on February 8, 2022

-In fact, the Gucci family is so opposed to the movie that they issued a scathing response to it.
+House of Gucci might be meme material, but it didn't quite receive critical acclaim.
+In fact, the real-life Gucci family was so opposed to the film that they issued a scathing response to it.

 "The production of the film did not bother to consult the heirs before describing Aldo Gucci — president of the company for 30 years — and the members of the Gucci family as thugs, ignorant and insensitive to the world around them," a statement from the family reads.